operator-framework/rukpak/internal/provisioner/plain/README.md

 There is a natural separation between sourcing of the content and application of that content via two separate RukPak APIs, `Bundle` and `BundleInstance`.
 A user can specify a particular `Bundle` to be available in the cluster for inspection before any application of the resources.
-Given a `Bundle` resource named `my-bundle`, the plain-v0 provisioner will pull down and unpack the bundle to a set of ConfigMaps.
+Given a `Bundle` resource named `my-bundle`, the plain provisioner will pull down and unpack the bundle to a set of ConfigMaps.

-By default, `rukpak-system` is the configured namespace for deploying `plain-v0` provisioner-related system resources.
+By default, `rukpak-system` is the configured namespace for deploying `plain` provisioner-related system resources.

 Surfacing the content of a bundle in a more user-friendly way, via a plugin or additional API, is on the RukPak roadmap.